mc-zone/Zepto.pageSlider/README.en.md

 ##Tips

 - Do `css reset` by self.
-Such as `padding` and `margin` reset for `container`.
+Such as `padding` and `margin` reset for body and container.
 Because of different possible usage, there is no global style sheet.
-- A page can have more than one instance.
+- A page can have more than one and different instances.
 Even be included with another.
-Can see [examples](https://github.com/mc-zone/Zepto.pageSlider/tree/master/examples/).
+See [examples](https://github.com/mc-zone/Zepto.pageSlider/tree/master/examples/).

 ##More Examples